 Kratom side effects are still poorly studied, yet numerous reports suggest they can be significantly dangerous to a person’s health.
-The negative side effects of using kratom can range from mild to severe, and some may require urgent treatment.
-Whether an individual has already tried the drug or is just planning to do so, it’s important to know about the potential dangers of kratom and how to cope with them.
+The negative symptoms of using the substance can range from mild to severe, like Kratom nausea or anorexia and liver damage.
+Whether an individual has already tried the drug or is just planning to do so, it’s essential to know about the potential dangerous Kratom effects and how to cope with them.

 Kratom safety has been subject to debate for many years.
 Little reliable and conclusive research has been done to assess the plant’s safety and effectiveness.
-Due to kratom legal status in the United States, it’s challenging for many researchers to study the substance.
-Mitragyna speciosa is not illegal to possess and use in most states; however, its importing as a dietary supplement is banned.
+Due to Kratom legal status in the United States, it’s challenging for many researchers to study the substance.
+Mitragyna speciosa is not illegal to possess and use in most states; however, its importing as a dietary supplement is banned by the FDA.
+The FDA has also expressed concern about the plant use, saying it’s not just a herb but an opioid, which should be regulated.

-The concerns around the plant stem from the side effects of kratom usage.
+The concerns around the plant stem from the side effects of Kratom usage.
 Since Mitragyna speciosa acts on opioid receptors, it can cause problems with a person’s breathing, heart rate, and mental state.
+Moreover, if used often and in large quantities, it can lead to abuse and addiction.

 - dry mouth